Faith is commonly regarded as a virtue. But is it really a good thing? What exactly is faith, anyway? Let’s look as some definitions.

 “I do not feel obliged to believe that the same God who has endowed us with senses, reason, and intellect has intended us to forgo their use and by some other means to give us knowledge which we can attain by them.” —Galileo Galilei

 The Bible demonizes those who want to see some evidence before they’ll believe something.
 It promises special blessings for those who believe things without seeing any evidence.
-Obviously that’s not at all a reliable way to arrive at true beliefs, and a God who wanted people to believe the truth would never advocate such a thing, yet that’s what the Bible claims God wants us to do.
-It tells you to believe without a doubt that you’re perfectly safe when all the evidence tells you you’re in danger.
+Obviously that’s not at all a reliable way to arrive at true beliefs, and a God who wanted people to believe the truth would never advocate such a thing, yet that’s what the Bible claims God wants us to do.3 It says righteous people ignore what their senses tell them, and it tells you to believe without a doubt that you’re perfectly safe when all the evidence tells you you’re in danger.
 Does that sound like a smart thing to do?
 Because that’s what faith is.

 “A belief is only really worthwhile if you could, in principle, be persuaded to believe otherwise.
 If your retina ended up in the same state regardless of what light entered it, you would be blind.
 Some belief systems, in a rather obvious trick to reinforce themselves, say that certain beliefs are only really worthwhile if you believe them unconditionally—no matter what you see, no matter what you think.
 Your brain is supposed to end up in the same state regardless.
 Hence the phrase, “blind faith.”
 If what you believe doesn’t depend on what you see, you’ve been blinded as effectively as by poking out your eyeballs.” —Eliezer Yudkowsky